nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

     * Pros: Will use less memory (e.g. can use cache mechanisms to store recently accessed orders in memory).
     * Cons: More complex implementation of storage and memory access.

+**Why is it implemented that way**
+* This approach is chosen for its simplicity.
+By utilising the filtered order list maintained by the model, the `viewOrders` command provides a straightforward way to display all orders to the user.
+It also makes it easier to maintain.

 ### \[Proposed\] Data archiving

 _{Explain here how the data archiving feature will be implemented}_